blackbirdco/pocGA/README.md

 which can be done using `loadAnalyticDriver('ga')`.
 A tracker must then be created using `analyticCreate.analyticCreate('UA-XXX')`.
 See application.html.erb for an example on how to use the functions.

+### Legato

+To use Legato, simply follow the doc using the Service Accounts part for OAuth2 authentification towards google.

+Legato is pretty strait forward to use, but here are some tricks:

+First of all, instead using user = "", or user.profiles,etc... use: service_account_user, which is a helper method declared in legato_helpers.

+If you've got a Legato class named Exit, profile.exit will fetch all data concerning whatever is declared in this class.
+But here is a drawback from using Legato: profile.exit will be an instance of Legato Query which is basically an Array of OpenStruct.
+When you render a json directly from that you will have the following output:

+[table=>{key=>value, key => value}, table=>{key=>value, key => value}]

+We want something like: [{key=>value, key => value}, {key=>value, key => value}]
+To achieve this, simply use the GoogleAnalyticsSerializer